-How many subjects should I pass to pass the Part I or Part II examination?
+How many domains (subjects) must I pass to pass the Part I or Part II examination?

 In order to achieve a passing score of 375 or higher on Part II, you must demonstrate proficiency in each domain (subject).
 Part II contains the following domains: General Diagnosis, Neuromusculoskeletal Diagnosis, Diagnostic Imaging, Principles of Chiropractic, Chiropractic Practice, and Associated Clinical Sciences.

 What are the current pass rates for the examinations?

 The NBCE does not predetermine the number or percentage of examinees who will pass any of its exams.
 Theoretically, as many as 100% of candidates could pass; or, conceivably, the passing rate could be 0%.
 While the majority of examinees pass our tests, the passing rate may vary from one chiropractic college to another, and from one year to another.